simonmichael/hledger/MANUAL.md

 ## Commands

-hledger provides a number of subcommands; run `hledger` with no arguments to see a list.
+hledger provides a number of subcommands out of the box; run `hledger` with no arguments to see a list.
-Most subcommands are built in to the core hledger package;
+More [add-on commands](#add-ons) will appear if you install additional `hledger-*` packages, or if you put programs or scripts named `hledger-NAME` in your PATH.

-more [add-on commands](#add-on-commands) will appear if you install additional `hledger-*` packages.
+To run a command, you just need to type its unique prefix, eg `hledger reg` is a shortcut for `hledger register`.
-You can also install your own subcommands by putting programs or scripts named `hledger-NAME` in your PATH.
+(Also, `hledger bs` is  short for `hledger balancesheet`.)

 ### Data entry